 Among the most challenging locations for bamboo flooring are rooms that are positioned over crawl spaces or garages.
-Installing bamboo flooring in these areas is particularly difficult because failure to adequately shield from moisture can damage the floor.
-Below is a closer look at some key points related to the installation of bamboo flooring above garages or crawl spaces.
+Installing bamboo flooring in these areas is particularly difficult because failure to shield from moisture adequately can damage the floor.
+Below is a closer look at some key points related to installing bamboo flooring above garages or crawl spaces.

 - Bamboo (and hardwood) floors can be installed above crawl spaces and garages.

 - Proper venting, insulation, and humidity control are essential to addressing moisture.

-- Gluing down the flooring with an is the recommended installation method as the vapor barrier glue adds another layer of protection.
+- Gluing down the flooring with a vapor lock adhesive is the recommended installation method as the vapor barrier adds another layer of protection.

 Why Do Hardwood Floors Above Crawl Spaces Fail?

-Bamboo and hardwood floors installed above crawl spaces sometimes cup because the installer fails to properly seal off moisture that is rising up through the sub-floor.
-This can be a particularly troublesome for homeowners in the coastal areas of the United States, where a large percentage of homes are built above crawl spaces.
+Bamboo and hardwood floors installed above crawl spaces sometimes cup because the installer fails to properly seal off the moisture that is rising through the sub-floor.
+This can be particularly troublesome for homeowners in the United States’ coastal areas, where many homes are built above crawl spaces.
 Specifically, the following problems are likely to occur:

 - Mold growth